SophieDeBenedetto/action-cable-blog-post/README.md

 <%end%>
 ```

-Our new message forms posts to the create action of the Messages Controller
+Our new message form posts to the create action of the Messages Controller

 ```ruby
 class MessagesController < ApplicationController